quicwg/base-drafts/draft-ietf-quic-http.md

 Additional settings can be defined by extensions to HTTP/3; see {{extensions}}
 for more details.

-#### Initialization
+#### Initialization {#settings-initialization}

 An HTTP implementation MUST NOT send frames or requests which would be invalid based on its current understanding of the peer's settings.

 All settings begin at an initial value.
-Each endpoint MAY use these initial values to send messages before the peer's SETTINGS frame has arrived.
+Each endpoint SHOULD use these initial values to send messages before the peer's SETTINGS frame has arrived, as packets carrying the settings can be lost or delayed.
 When the SETTINGS frame arrives, any settings are changed to their new values.

 This removes the need to wait for the SETTINGS frame before sending messages.
-Endpoints MUST NOT require any data to be received from the peer prior to sending the SETTINGS frame; settings SHOULD be sent as soon as the transport is ready to send data.
+Endpoints MUST NOT require any data to be received from the peer prior to sending the SETTINGS frame; settings MUST be sent as soon as the transport is ready to send data.

 For servers, the initial value of each client setting is the default value.